gvwilson/thirdbit/src/fiction/iffy/index.md

 *At least there aren't any straps this time,* she thought as the world began to fade away.

-*'course there are you just can't see 'em*
+*'course there are you just can't feel 'em*

 "Mmng?"
 Sandrine grunted,